HackerM0nk/HackerM0nk/README.md

 </div>

-### Hi
+### HELLO :wave:

-I'm Shivam.
 I’m a software security engineer focused on securing cloud-native products and platforms.

 How I look at this work: **security should feel like part of engineering**, not a separate track.
 I like to consider **Source Code and IaC** as the source of truth, keep defaults sensible, and measure the few metrics that actually show whether the systems are secure.
 The aim is simple: make it easy to do the right thing and obvious when something drifts.